JohnSec974/john_the_keylogger/README.md

 - Was developed and tested in a Linux environment
 - Was developed and tested with python 3.8.1
 - Without the "--file" argument, a file will be created in the project folder
+- It is intended to use only for educational purpose